InEngine-NET/InEngine.NET/docs-src/scheduling.md

 ## Scheduling a Command

-A job schedule is created by adding a class to your plugin assembly that implements the **InEngine.Core.IJobs** interface.
+A job schedule is created by adding a class to your plugin assembly that implements the ==InEngine.Core.IJobs== interface.

 ```c#
 using System;